Rohan78-program/SAFALMART/README.md

-# This is the project of E-Commerce Website.
+# This is the project of E-Commerce Website which used for selling or Purchasing any items.